GianniCafano/oct-tech-test/README.md

 - This has not been set up with any type of CSS-in-JS, but if that is something you would like to add, please feel free.

 Best of luck!

+## Reviewers' notes

+- All tests are contained under the tests folder
+- All styles are contained under the styles folder
+- To consume the GraphQl API I have used Apollo Client - I was not too sure what Octopus Energy use, so I went with what I am familiar with
+- I have used Mock Service Worker (msw) to mock my API calls in my tests
+- I fetch the data in the getStaticProps on the product page.
+I thought this was appropriate as it is an ecommerce page which shouldn't change in terms of content too much.
+Serving static files will improve speed, performance and is also great for SEO benefits.
+- To store the basket quantity I have used context as I feel in a real ecommerce application, using Context would be the way to go to share it as global state.